Free Curly Hair Resources

 Most items I sell on the site are available in sample sachet amounts.
 Just go to the Add to Cart area on any given product listed on my site, and make your size selection.

 Are you using products which dry it out, or are they truly suited to your hair’s needs?
 Maybe they are silicone-based, heavy in oils, or maybe you are using direct oils and butters on your hair?
+Is you hair receiving inadequate hydration due to hard-water or product build-up?
+That can really affect how hydrated your hair can be.

 Is it environmental factors?
 Heat pumps, dehumidifiers, very dry environments…these can all impact on the way your hair gets and holds on to hydration.

 The best defence is a water-soluble conditioner and a swim cap of the lycra variety.
 Wet your hair with fresh, non-chlorinated water, apply your conditioner to your hair, and tuck your curls into a swim cap.
 After your swim, rinse out the chlorinated/ sea or river water and the conditioner with fresh water, and apply your usual curl-friendly styling products, but with a mind to perhaps add in a small amount of leave-in conditioner also if that is not in your usual styling product line-up.
+Periodically you will likely also benefit from a detox using one of the detox type products on my curly hair products website, Curls Naturally. https://www.curlsnaturally.co.nz/product/malibu-c-hard-water-wellness-hair-remedy-sachet, or https://www.curlsnaturally.co.nz/product/innersense-detox-hair-mask or even a simple at-home ACV rinse.

-I recommend the Innersense Hydrating Cream Hairbath (lathering) and Innersense Colour Radiance Daily Conditioner, or the Clever Curl Rich Conditioner and the Felicia Leatherwood ‘Brush with the Best’ Detangling Brush.
+I recommend the Innersense Hydrating Cream Hairbath and Innersense Colour Radiance Daily Conditioner, or the Clever Curl Rich Conditioner and the Felicia Leatherwood ‘Brush with the Best’ Detangling Brush.

 Daily detangle with one of our spray bottles containing a mix of water and conditioner, any areas that have become matted or tangled.